-The aim of our study was to gain further insights into details of antigen-recognition by MOG-Abs from patients.
+The aim of our study was to gain further insights into details of antigen recognition by MOG-Abs from patients.
 Specifically, we wanted to understand why a cell-based assay (CBA) is needed to identify patients with MOG-Abs and why the N-terminal external domain of MOG in the correct conformation is not sufficient.
 To investigate this, we produced the N-terminal part of MOG recombinantly in a correctly folded way and bound it in a site-directed manner to a solid-phase or to lipid-coated beads, then analysed the recognition by MOG-Abs.
-We revisited the localization of the C-terminal part of MOG with an Ab specific for the C-terminus.
-We analyzed in detail 14 patients with MOG-Abs using truncated variants of MOG and domain-swapping with parts of the evolutionary distant opossum.
-We prepared Fab and F(ab')2 fragments to analyze whether MOG monomers interacted closely with each other.
+We revisited the localization of the Cterminal part of MOG with an antibody specific for the C-terminus.
+We analysed in detail 14 patients with MOG-Abs using truncated variants of MOG and domain-swapping with parts of the evolutionary distant opossum.
+We prepared Fab and F(ab')2 fragments to analyse monovalent versus bivalent binding and used Förster resonance energy transfer (FRET) to analyse whether MOG monomers interacted closely with each other.

 Our different experimental approaches revealed that most MOG-Abs from patients, but not the prototypic rodent mAb 8-18C5, require the intramembraneous second hydrophobic domain for MOG recognition and bivalent binding is needed.
-We propose a model in which the second hydrophobic domain of MOG makes two kinks in the membrane around two conserved prolines and is localized within the inner cytosolic membrane leaflet, in agreement with previous reports (Kroepfl et al., 1996; della Gaspera et al., 1998).
-This structural feature would thereby facilitate lateral clustering and spacing of the extracellular N-terminal part of MOG that allows bivalent binding of autoantibodies.
-This could explain why a cell-based assay with full-length MOG is needed to identify patients with MOG-Abs.
-Importantly, he bivalent binding of MOG-Abs has implications for our concepts of pathogenicity of MOG-Abs and therapeutic strategies.
+We propose a model in which the second hydrophobic domain of MOG makes two kinks in the membrane around two conserved prolines and is localized within the inner cytosolic membrane leaflet, in agreement with previous reports.^{27,28} This structural feature would thereby facilitate lateral clustering and spacing of the extracellular N-terminal part of MOG that allows bivalent binding of autoantibodies.
+This could explain why a CBA with full-length MOG is needed to identify patients with MOG-Abs.
+Importantly, the bivalent binding of MOG-Abs has implications for our concepts of pathogenicity of MOG-Abs and therapeutic strategies.

-2. Materials and methods
+Materials and methods